awsdocs/amazon-emr-management-guide/doc_source/emr-lf-launch-cluster.md

 ## Example: Create an EMR Cluster with Lake Formation using the AWS CLI<a name="emr-lf-launch-cluster-example"></a>

-The following example AWS CLI command launches an Amazon EMR cluster with Zeppelin integrated with AWS Lake Formation\.
+The following AWS CLI command launches an Amazon EMR cluster in a public subnet with Zeppelin integrated with AWS Lake Formation\.
 It includes specified values for `--kerberos-attributes`, `--security-configuration`, and `InstanceProfile` as required for EMR integration with Lake Formation\.

 ```
 aws emr create-cluster --region us-east-1 \